dsobo/caret-beginner-tutorial/README.md

 Lets get Modeling!
 ------------------

 Now that we have our training method we are ready to start modeling.
 In the past I remember having a lot of uncertainty at this stage due to the factor data we have in our dataset.
 Regression models cannot handle factor data so should I create dummy variables prior to training my models?
-Shouls these dummy variables also be used for ensemble algorithms like random forest that are able to handle factors?
+Should these dummy variables also be used for ensemble algorithms like random forest that are able to handle factors?
 It took me way too long to find out that when using the formula layout (y~.) in Caret it automatically turns all factors into dummy variables and that I was doing extra work for no reason.
 Also, using the formula method with algos like random forest is fine in most cases.
 For this write up I experimented with both and found the dummy variable version of random forest actually out performed the factor one.

 The beauty of Caret is that it recognized algorithms from many different R packages.
 Once the framework for training and evaluating a model is built it is as easy as changing one variable in most cases to do the same thing on a completely different maching learning algorithm.
 A list of all models possible for Caret can be found [here](https://topepo.github.io/caret/available-models.html).